urosisakovic/FUCA/src/README.md

 `conda env create -n fuca python=3.6`<br /><br />
 Activate the created environment:<br />`conda activate fuca`<br /><br />

-Every future time you wish the start the project, you will have to activate `fuca` environment as well.<br />
+Every future time you wish to start the project, you will have to activate `fuca` environment as well.<br />

 ## Install needed Python packages
 Navigate to the root of this repo using Conda CLI.
 Download necessary Python packages: <br />`pip install -r requirements.txt`<br />